DivinJ23/imdb-movie-analysis/README.md

 # IMDb Movie Analysis (2021 Movies)

-This project analyzes IMDb’s processed dataset for English-language feature films released in 2021.
+This project analyzes IMDb’s processed dataset for Feature films released in 2021.
 It includes data cleaning, and multiple visualizations (scatterplots and bar charts).

 ## Tools Used
 - R